Shyft-to/example-projects/example-projects-on-FTs/list-all-tokens-from-wallet/README.md

-# Getting Started with Create React App
+# List all Tokens from your Wallet

-In this tutorial we will build a simple app which whill list all the fungible tokens tokens in your wallet using our very own SHYFT APIs.
+In this tutorial we will build a simple app which will list all the fungible tokens tokens in your wallet using our very own SHYFT APIs.
 Once done, you will be able view a list of Fungible Tokens from your wallet.

 Read SHYFT Documentation [here](https://docs.shyft.to/).